-Columbia’s restaurant scene has been growing for years, and now the city boasts an eclectic mix of old-school favorites and innovative newcomers.
-Right in the middle of South Carolina, Columbia is an easy weekend getaway, and visitors enjoy Gamecock sports, outdoor activities along the river, visits to museums and historical homes, or just simple times with friends.
+Columbia’s culinary culture is dynamic, and the city boasts an eclectic mix of old-school favorites, international cuisine, and innovative newcomers.
+Right in the middle of South Carolina, Columbia is an easy weekend getaway, and visitors enjoy Gamecock sports, concerts, outdoor activities along the river, visits to museums and historical homes, or just simple times with friends.
 On Saturdays, 150 vendors take over Main Street for Soda City Market, the place to find local food, crafts, music, and more.
 The market showcases Columbia’s diverse community and cultures.
 Newcomers to the city should definitely explore the range of pimiento cheese options, including the pimiento cheeseburger, rumored to have been invented here.Read More

 18 Essential Restaurants in Columbia, South Carolina